ricmmartins/apache-guacamole-azure/README.md

 ```
 After executing these commands, two virtual machines will be created inside the Availability Set.

 It is important to note that the SSH keys will be stored in the ~/.ssh directory of the host where the commands were executed (Azure Cloud Shell in this case).
-As the VM's are being created without a public ip address, we will be creating INAT rules a few steps ahead to be able to connect at the VM's through the Azure Load Balancer.
+As the VMs are being created without a public ip address, we will be creating INAT rules a few steps ahead to be able to connect to the VMs through the Azure Load Balancer.

 ### Setting NSG rules
 ```